thirtybees/thirtybees/README.md

 **Native Modules:**

 Native modules will be refactored to remove legacy code.
-Code that supports previous PrestaShop versions will be removed and refactored to support PHP 5.5 - PHP 7.1.
+Code that supports previous PrestaShop versions is currently being removed and refactored to support PHP 5.5 - PHP 7.2.

 **Rewritten modules:**